Atlanta Speech School: Wardlaw School

 The Katherine Hamm Center offers auditory-verbal education for children ages 0 to 5 who are deaf or hard of hearing.
-The goal of auditory-verbal programs is to enable students to communicate using listening and oral language rather than sign language.
+The goal of auditory-verbal programs is to enable students to communicate using listening and oral language.
 Students enrolled in the Katherine Hamm Center use assisted listening devices such as cochlear implants and hearing aids and are prepared for mainstream classroom environments.
 The majority of students leaving the Hamm Center are mainstreamed into regular public and independent schools.
-The Katherine Hamm center has accreditations from Bright from the Start, OPTION schools, and Georgia Accrediting Commission (GAC).
+The Katherine Hamm center is licensed by Bright from the Start, and is a member of OPTION schools.